-We then recorded the results in a table and I let them observe the pattern.
-I asked if they were seeing a numerical pattern ?
-And if they can figure out how many different ways are there to climb staircase 5, 6 and so on.
-They wrote all the various ways in which they could climb staircase 5 and discovered that there were 8 different possibilities.
-13 different ways to climb staircase 6 and so on.
+We then recorded the results in a table, and I let them look for any patterns.
+I asked if they were noticing any numerical patterns.
+And if they can determine how many distinct ways there are to ascend stairs 5, 6, and so on.
+They recorded every possible way they could ascend staircase 5 and found there were 8 different options.
+And, there are 13 different ways to ascend Staircase No. 6, etc.

-Voila!
-They had figured out that the numbers were forming a Fibonacci sequence.
-And, surprised as how they never thought of looking for patterns while climbing stairs.
+Voila! they figured out that the numbers were arranging themselves in a Fibonacci sequence.
+Isn’t it cool ?
+Unbelievably, they had never considered looking for patterns while ascending steps.

 The magic of fibonacci sequence doesn’t end here.
 If you divide any two consecutive numbers in the fibonacci sequence, their ratio is always closer to 1.6180.
 This number is called the Golden Ratio.

 The Golden ratio is also called the divine proportion and has fascinated people for centuries.
 It is said to be in the dimensions of human body and can even be found in the famous paintings like Mona Lisa.
 It is said that the most beautiful human face has golden ratio hidden in the proportions of their face.
 Are you the one ?